Code-Institute-Submissions/TutorShip/README.md

   * For creating and storing NoSQL database information.

 * [Autoprefixer CSS](https://autoprefixer.github.io/)
-  * USed for adding prefixes to CSS classes to ensure browser consistency and compatibility.
+  * Used for adding prefixes to CSS classes to ensure browser consistency and compatibility.

 * [Google Fonts](https://fonts.google.com/)
   * For linking fonts for use on the site.